 Start early!
-We all know the tradition for many JAMB students.
+We all know the tradition of many JAMB students.
 “Guy, what’s up about this JAMB?”
-“O boy JAMB still far na!”
+“O boy JAMB is still far na!”
 Lies!
 JAMB is closer than you think.

 The number one mistake most JAMBites make is not starting to prepare for JAMB on time.

 Many candidates tend to relax and wait for two months to JAMB before they start getting ready.